Tyouxik/gr8Text/README.md

 # Stack

 NextJS for the structure.

 DrafJS for editing the content of a lesson

 Firebase for authentication and database

 Sass for styling

-Postman for API testing
+Postman for API testing (coming soon)

-Jest and Enzyme for Integration and Unit Testing
+Jest and Enzyme for Integration and Unit Testing (coming soon)

 # About me